mattwaite/sportsdatabook/_book/01-intro.md

 Now, to use the library, type `library(swirl)` and hit enter.
 That loads swirl.
 Then type `swirl()` and hit enter.
 Now you're running swirl.
 Follow the directions on the screen.
 When you are asked, you want to install course 1 R Programming: The basics of programming in R. Then, when asked, you want to do option 1, R Programming, in that course.

-When you are finished with the course -- it will take just a few minutes -- type 0 to exit (it will not be clear that's what you do when you are done).
+When you are finished with the course -- it will take just a few minutes -- it will first ask you if you want credit on Coursera.
+You do not.
+Then type 0 to exit (it will not be very clear that's what you do when you are done).

 ## Adding libraries, part 2